A new bill in Indiana aims to bring Video Gaming Terminals (VGTs) to the Hoosier State.

 The 20% tax can generate hundreds of millions in revenue for Indiana.
 A recent study by iDEA Growth (iDevelopment and Economic Association) found that even an 18% tax (the initial thought) would generate $500 million annually.

 Gaming experts point out that Indiana is on the shortlist to expand gambling.
-However, VGT owners have proven to be one major source of opposition to the online casino effort in Illinois.
+However, VGT owners have proven to be a major source of opposition against the push for legal online casinos in Illinois.
 If HB 1548 were to pass this year but not HB 1536, it could hurt the chances of Indiana passing an online casino bill in the future.